aelsharif/tmux_config/README.md

 $ git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-2. The config file will use that file to install plugin.
+2. The configuration will use TPM to install the ThemePack plugin.
 Just make sure the path is same as in the command above

-## install Powerline fonts
+## Install Powerline Fonts
 ==============================
 The ThemePack plugin uses powerline fonts.
 If you don't have those fonts installed the theme wouldn't look right.
 To install the fonts follow these steps: